amplication/docs/docs/getting-started/sync-with-github.md

 When synchronizing with GitHub using the Pro or Enterprise Plan, the following occurs:

-- When you first create a build in Amplication Pro and Enterprise Plans, it will create a branch named Amplication and create inside.
-Pull Request inside a branch that is created named “Amplication.”
+- **Initial Build Creation**: When you create your first build in Amplication, a new branch labeled amplication is created.
+All Pull Requests from Amplication are opened against this branch
-- Subsequent builds will create additional commits within the Amplication branch if there is an open pull request.
-If there is no open pull request, it will open a new pull request.
+- **Subsequent Builds**: Further builds will lead to additional commits within the amplication branch, given an open pull request exists.
+A new one will be initiated if no open pull request is found
-- After the PR has been merged, the next build will create a new Pull Request from the first commit of the default branch.
-Subsequent builds will add additional commits until the next merge, and so on.
+- **Post-Merge Strategy**: After successfully merging a Pull Request, the following build will kickstart a new Pull Request, starting from the first commit of the default branch.
+Additional builds will continue to add commits until the next merge, keeping the process seamless and organized

 ### Advantages of GitHub Sync in the Pro and Enterprise Plans